Skip to main content

 After selecting top-rated wired and wireless probe thermometers, we put them through a series of tests to see if they would earn our seal of approval.
 We were looking for thermometers that were accurate, fast, and easy to use.

 Accuracy is the most important aspect of any thermometer.
-You need to be able to trust that your food is the temperature it says, otherwise there’s no point in using a thermometer at all!
-We dropped the thermometers in ice water to make sure they read 32° F before testing them in boiling water (which should register 212° F at sea level, or 200.5° F at my elevation).
+You need to be able to trust that your food is the temperature it says.
+Otherwise there’s no point in using a thermometer at all!

 Next up were our speed tests.
-Speed isn’t as important for a probe thermometer as it is for an instant-read thermometer, but it still gives us a good indicator at how well-constructed the product is.
+Speed isn’t as important for a probe thermometer as it is for an instant-read thermometer.
+However, it still gives us a good indicator of a great product.
 We clocked the speed at which each probe measured ice and boiling water and averaged the results.

 What You Should Know About Probe Thermometers

 The wires are usually designed to withstand hot oven and grill temperatures.
-Most probe thermometers have a magnet that can attach to the side of a grill, and some also come with a clip that allows you to use them when making cheese, candy, or measuring deep-fryer oil temperatures.
+Most probe thermometers have a magnet that can attach to the side of a grill.
+Others come with a clip that allows you to use them when making cheese, candy, or measuring deep-fryer oil temperatures.

+There are a few different types of thermometers.
 Many models only have one probe channel and require your presence to view the temperature data.
-Others are wireless, using Bluetooth or WiFi to connect to your smartphone via an app, or use a wireless remote to allow you to view the temperature remotely.
+Others are wireless, using Bluetooth or WiFi to connect to your smartphone via an app.
+They may also use a wireless remote to allow you to view the temperature remotely.

 Choosing the Right Probe Thermometer

 There are a few things to consider when picking up a probe thermometer.
-If you do a lot of backyard grilling or smoking, you may want a base unit that has multiple channels to monitor several different roasts at once.
+If you do a lot of backyard grilling or smoking, you may want a base unit that has multiple channels.
+This lets you monitor several different roasts at once.
 Some models are even compatible with ambient temperature probes, allowing you to measure the temp inside the grill.

 Meet the tester